 In float tanks, it can also be difficult to measure.
 Pools and spas typically rely on something called ORP sensors (oxygen reduction potential) to gauge the effectiveness of ozone, but, as with other testing equipment, ORP sensors seem to have issues with the high salt content of float solution.

 The good news is that UV seems to work well with all these other sanitizers we’re talking about.
 In addition to packing its own sanitation punch, with chlorine and bromine UV can help break down those disinfectant by products.
-With ozone, as mentioned before, it creates those hydroxyl radicals.
-It also creates those hydroxyl radicals when used in conjunction with hydrogen peroxide, so other than added cost of the UV unit, there is typically no downside for having UV on your system.
+With ozone, as mentioned before, it creates those hydroxyl radicals (in high enough numbers, we hope!).
+It also creates those hydroxyl radicals when used in conjunction with hydrogen peroxide (same caveat), so other than added cost of the UV unit, there is typically no downside for having UV on your system.

 One difficulty with UV again comes from how to measure it.
 Commercial pools and spas typically have sensors in their UV units that can detect the level of UV output the bulb is producing, but UV systems like that can be quite expensive, so you don’t see them on many float tanks.
 Without a sensor like that (or an accurate ORP sensor), there is nothing you can look at on a daily basis to make sure you’re getting the UV output you’re suppose to.
-The UV bulb does emit visible light as well, but just seeing the light turn on does not necessarily mean the UV range of light is actually being produced.
+The UV bulb does emit visible light as well, but just seeing the light turn on does not necessarily mean the UV range of light is actually being produced, or is effectively getting through your float solution.
 This means you’re left relying on the system working the way the UV and float tank manufacturers say it will without ongoing verification that everything is operating as it should be, which some health departments don’t look favorably on.

 Hydrogen Peroxide (H2O2)